learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

 Inspect the output above.
 Note that the naming collision has been avoided by renaming the `cost` column from the right table to `cost_dust`.

-# Conclusion
+## Summary

-In this lab, we learned how to:
+In this lab, you learned how to:

 * Concatenate multiple DataFrames together into a single DataFrame
-* Use `sqlalchemy` to connect to a sqlite database and read in individual tables as DataFrames
 * Understand and execute the various types of joins (inner, outer, left, and right joins)